 Teach & Affirm

-Teach & Affirm is a program to improve the lives of LGBT youth by creating safe and inclusive learning communities across the state.
-Under this program we are working with families, educators, and school administrators to address issues faced by LGBT youth.
-We provide an assessment of the current school climate; policy assistance on issues of gender, gender identity and expression, and sexual orientation; tailored professional development trainings on a variety of topics related to LGBT students; LGBT-inclusive curriculum workshops for educators; anti-bullying and other workshops for students; and community events such as parents’ nights, as well as advocacy for students and families.
+Teach & Affirm is a program to improve the lives of LGBTQ youth by creating safe and inclusive learning communities across the state.
+Under this program we are working with families, educators, and school administrators to address issues faced by LGBTQ youth.
+We provide an assessment of the current school climate; policy assistance on issues of gender, gender identity and expression, and sexual orientation; tailored professional development trainings on a variety of topics related to LGBTQ students; LGBTQ-inclusive curriculum workshops for educators; anti-bullying and other workshops for students; and community events such as parents’ nights, as well as advocacy for students and families.

 Map & Expand

 Map & Expand seeks to address one of the great civil rights challenges of our time: making sure health services meet the needs of the LGBTQ community.
 Part of this is about training, and under this program we are providing needs assessments, policy assistance, and professional development trainings to healthcare providers.
 Our trainings in this space focus on developing cultural competencies and sensitivity in working with LGBTQ patients and clients.
 Additionally, we understand that LGBTQ people need to know where we can go to receive care that is sensitive to and appropriate to our needs.
 To that end we are working on developing a statewide needs assessment for providers that will allow us to identify health care providers that know how to treat us, and literally map out where they are in the state.